rajdas2001/Object-Detection-using-YOLO/README.md

  Provided all the files are in the current directory, below command will apply object detection on the input image `test.jpg`.

- `$ python yolo_opencv.py --image test.jpg --config yolov3.cfg --weights yolov3.weights --classes yolov3.txt`
+ `python yolo_opencv.py --image test.jpg --config yolov3.cfg --weights yolov3.weights --classes yolov3.txt`

  **Command format**